 Being injured in a car crash can be an overwhelming and traumatizing experience.
 Furthermore, the resulting injuries may lead to financial, professional, and personal losses.
 While an injury lawsuit may be able to compensate an injured person for his or her damages, these matters are complicated when one driver is underage.

 If you were injured in a collision with a teenage or novice driver, call a Lincoln teenage driver accident lawyer to discuss your case.
-A dedicated car wreck attorney at Berry Law Firm can assess the facts of a crash and work tirelessly to determine negligence in order to request adequate compensation.
+A dedicated car wreck attorney at Berry Law can assess the facts of a crash and work tirelessly to determine negligence in order to request adequate compensation.

 What Age Can a Person Start Driving In Lincoln?